 Below are some of the precautions I currently have in place to keep myself, my family, and my clients safe.
-I am also adding additional precautions while Covid-19 is still a health concern to the general public.
+I also added additional precautions for Covid-19 as it is still a health concern to the general public.

 • Before and after every session, I personally clean and disinfect all items that are used the session.
-I use hospital-grade antibacterial wipes to disinfect hard items and props and launder soft goods.
+I use hospital-grade antibacterial cleansers to disinfect hard items and props and launder soft goods.

-• I wash my hands regularly (almost too much!), and use hand sanitizer throughout the session, and before handling the baby.
+• I wash my hands regularly, and use hand sanitizer throughout the session, as well as before handling the baby.

 • I do not wear shoes in your home (I will wear socks to cover bare feet though).